Numigi/odoo-partner-addons/partner_city_tree_view/README.rst

-Partner Industry Tree View
+Partner City Tree View
 ==========================
-This module adds the industry sector field to the partner tree view.
+This module adds the city field to the partner tree view.

 .. contents:: Table of Contents